LED lamp: Thermal management

-High temperature of LEDs can cause premature failure and reduced light output.
-LED lamps tend to run cooler than their predecessors since there is no electric arc or tungsten filament, but they can still cause burns.
-Thermal management of high-power LEDs is required to keep the junction temperature of the LED device close to ambient temperature, since increased temperature will cause increased current, more heating, more current, and so on until failure.
-LEDs use much less power for a given light output, but they do produce some heat, and it is concentrated in a very small semiconductor die, which must be cooled.
-LED lamps typically include heat sinks and cooling fins.
+LED lamps run cooler than their predecessors since there is no electric arc or tungsten filament, but they can still cause burns.
+Thermal management of high-power LEDs is required to keep the junction temperature of the LED device close to ambient temperature, since increased temperature reduces light output and can cause catastrophic failure.
+LEDs use much less power for a given light output, but they do produce some heat, and it is concentrated in a very small semiconductor die.
+Because of their low operating temperature, LED lamps cannot lose much heat via radiation; instead, heat is conducted through the back of the die to a suitably designed heat sink or cooling fin, from where it is dissipated via convection.
 Very high power lamps for industrial uses are frequently equipped with cooling fans.
-Some place the LEDs and all circuitry in a glass bulb just like conventional incandescent bulbs, but with a helium gas filling to conduct heat and thus cool the LEDs.
+Some manufacturers place the LEDs and all circuitry in a glass bulb just like conventional incandescent bulbs, but with a helium gas filling to conduct heat and thus cool the LEDs.
 Others place the LEDs on a circuit board with an aluminum backing; the aluminum back is connected thermally to the aluminum base of the lamp using thermal paste, and the base is embedded in a melamine plastic shell.
+Because of the need for convection cooling around an LED lamp, careful consideration is necessary when placing the lamp in an enclosed or poorly vented luminaire or close to thermal insulation.

 Efficiency droop

-The term "efficiency droop" refers to the decrease in luminous efficacy of LEDs as the electric current increases above tens of milliamps (mA).
-Instead of increasing current levels, luminance is usually increased by combining multiple LEDs in one lamp.
+The term "efficiency droop" refers to the decrease in luminous efficacy of LEDs as the electric current increases.
+Instead of increasing current levels, light output is usually increased by connecting multiple LED emitters in parallel and/or series in one lamp.
 Solving the problem of efficiency droop would mean that household LED lamps would require fewer LEDs, which would significantly reduce costs.

-In addition to being less efficient, operating LEDs at higher electric currents produces high temperatures which compromise the lifetime of the LED.
-Because of this increased heating at higher currents, high-brightness LEDs have an industry standard of operating at only 350 mA, giving a good compromise between light output, efficiency, and longevity.

 Early suspicions were that the LED droop was caused by elevated temperatures.
-Scientists proved the opposite to be true – that, although the life of the LED would be shortened, elevated temperatures actually improved the efficiency of the LED.
+Scientists showed that temperature was not the root cause of efficiency droop.
 The mechanism causing efficiency droop was identified in 2007 as Auger recombination, which was taken with mixed reaction.
-A 2013 study conclusively identified Auger recombination as the cause of efficiency droop.
+A 2013 study conclusively identified Auger recombination as the cause.

+Some lasers have been adapted as an alternative to LEDs to provide highly focused illumination.